 Violinist Robin Sharp is a solo performer, chamber musician, concertmaster, and teacher.
-Ms. Sharp is on the music faculty at Stanford University as Full-time Lecturer in Violin and Chamber Music, and also maintains a private teaching studio.
-She performs as Concertmaster of the San Francisco Chamber Orchestra and is frequently featured as soloist.
+Ms. Sharp is on the music faculty at Stanford University as a Senior Lecturer in Violin and Chamber Music, and also maintains a private teaching studio.
+She performs as Concertmaster of the San Francisco Chamber Orchestra and is frequently featured as a soloist.
 Her chamber music engagements include ongoing collaborations with the Saint Michael Trio, the ensemble in residence at the Montalvo Arts Center, and with the Prospect Park Chamber Players.
-Ms. Sharp played in the San Francisco Symphony violin sections for several seasons, and is currently an active substitute violinist with them.
+Ms. Sharp played in the San Francisco Symphony violin sections for several seasons and is currently an active substitute violinist with them.

 Ms. Sharp has appeared in recital at many prestigious venues including Carnegie Hall in New York, the Musikverein in Vienna, the Concertgebouw in Amsterdam, the National Music Hall in Taipei, and the Palace of the Legion of Honor in San Francisco where she performed on Jascha Heifetz's Del Gesu violin.

 She has participated in music festivals worldwide, including California Summer Music, the Musikalischer Sommer Festival in Germany, the Marlboro Music Festival, the Aspen Music Festival, the Sandor Vegh masterclasses at Prussia Cove, and the Isaac Stern Seminar in New York.
 She has formerly served as first violinist of the Ives String Quartet, which toured nationally, and was based in California.